MchainNetwork/mchain-docs/docs/learn/mchainv1-holders/sign-eth-address.md

 2. **Access the wallet** where you have stored your MAR tokens on Mchain v1.
 3. **Click on 'File'** in the application's top menu bar.
 4. **Navigate to the 'Sign Message' section**.
 5. **Enter the MAR address** you'll use to sign the message.
-This address should contain your MAR tokens and be the one you've registered for claiming MAR ERC20.
+This address should contain your MAR tokens and be the one you've registered for claiming MARK (MAR ERC20).
-6. **Enter your Ethereum address** in the "Message" field, where you wish to receive your MAR ERC20 tokens.
+6. **Enter your Ethereum address** in the "Message" field, where you wish to receive your MARK (MAR ERC20) tokens.
 7. **Click 'Sign Message'** to sign the message with your Mchain private key.

-Once the message is signed, you will have a digital signature that you can use to verify your Ethereum address and claim your MAR ERC20 tokens.
+Once the message is signed, you will have a digital signature that you can use to verify your Ethereum address and claim your MARK (MAR ERC20) tokens.
 Copy this signature and email it to us, along with your MAR address and your Ethereum address.

 ## Method 2: Using the sign-eth-address.html File